-Afrique au Féminin: This nonprofit organization started with the intention of supporting immigrant women of African descent, but its location in the ethnically diverse neighbourhood of Park-Extension led it to expand those parameters.
+Afrique au Féminin: This nonprofit organization started with the intention of supporting immigrant women of African descent, but its location in the ethnically diverse neighbourhood of Parc-Extension led it to expand those parameters.
 For the duration of the COVID-19 pandemic, its food bank is free and does not require registration.
-Volunteer opportunities available.
+Volunteer opportunities are available.

 Sun Youth: The charity was the first to create a food bank in Montreal back in 1981.
 More than 30,000 people have received food assistance from Sun Youth since the beginning of the crisis.
 Looking for monetary and food contributions.

-Head and Hands: An organization dedicated to the health and well-being of youth ages 12 to 25, through a series of workshops, programs, and services.
+Head and Hands: An organization dedicated to the health and well-being of youth aged 12 to 25, through a series of workshops, programs, and services.
 Its food pantry service provides one week’s worth of food to those who need it.

 ASTT(e)Q: A trans health and well-being organization that has been providing relief in the form of food, financial support, harm reduction supplies, and more throughout the pandemic.
 Support members of this community here.

 Patro Le Prevost: This Villeray neighbourhood community centre is offering free frozen meals to families in need, but it’s on the hunt for volunteers to distribute them twice a week.

 Mealshare: Every time a customer orders a menu item boasting the Mealshare logo at a participating restaurant, one meal goes to a homeless or at-risk youth, through community partner Dans la rue.
 Participating restaurants include Candide, Burgundy Lion, and Lloydie’s.

 Restaurant and Frontline Worker Relief